Who we are, where we come from, and where we're headed as a church family

 Within a year the church had grown to seventy, and meetings continued in a rented local council hall for the next three years in Blackmans Bay.

 Rapid growth occurred during this period with two other churches being planted in St Helens and Woodbridge.
 Thirty eight acres of land was purchased in October 1983 in Kingston, part of the Kingborough Municipality which has a current population of approximately 30,000 people.

-Southern Christian College (formerly Kingston Christian School) was birthed in 1986 as a ministry of the church, with buildings constructed on the new site to accommodate both church and school completed in June of that year.
+Southern Christian College (originally Kingston Christian Community School) was birthed in 1986 as a ministry of the church, with buildings constructed on the new site to accommodate both church and school completed in June of that year.
 Initially commencing as a primary school, it now offers education from Kinder to Grade 10.
 An Early Learning Centre for 3-5 year old children was launched in 2005.